Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 You may have to go back to the salon for more toner and glosses during your transition, but at home, glazes are also great to use.
 As hair ages and turns gray, it becomes drier, so it’s a good idea to incorporate powerful moisturizing conditioners into your haircare routine.

 Like aging, transitioning to gray hair takes time, patience, and a little self-love.
-You can complete the process on your own or work with a stylist to approach the process gently and according to your overall maintenance level.
+You can complete the process on your own or work with a stylist to approach it gently and according to your overall maintenance level.
 Going gray doesn’t have to be dull.
 In fact, with the proper care, it can be fabulous.

 Key Takeaways

-• Going gray is a month-long process.
+- Going gray is a months-long process.

-• Highlights and babylights create natural, gentle blends.
+- Highlights and babylights create natural, gentle blends.

-• Lowlights are even more low maintenance than highlights.
+- Lowlights are even more low maintenance than highlights.

 FAQs